-Using medication, changing their diets, and regular exercise has helped many individuals combat mental health problems.
+Medication, diet changes, and regular exercise have helped many individuals combat mental health problems.
 According to research, exercise can contribute to a better mood and improve mental health.
-Exercising helps release endorphins and enkephalins, hormones that are naturally produced in the body to boost spirits.
+Exercising helps release endorphins and enkephalins, hormones naturally produced in the body to boost spirits.

 Exercise may benefit mental health, but it simply does not mean that elite or professional athletes don’t face mental health challenges.
 Although there are many risks for an elite athlete, mental health crisis mitigation remains at the top since it affects the livelihood or career of such individuals.

 Whether they’re professionals or young students, Athletes are under constant pressure to perform well in the game.
 Coaches, colleagues, and even the general public expect their favorite athletes or sports teams to serve in the game and win for them.
 Young student-athletes also have to constantly juggle their time between maintaining their studies and playing games, leading to youth mental health concerns.

 According to recent reports, one-third of college students face depression, anxiety, or other mental illnesses.
 Among these individuals, only 30% of them actively seek help to improve their mental health conditions.
 However, that percentage falls to only 10% among college athletes.
 35% of professional athletes face mental health crises in stress, eating disorders, anxiety, and more.